“These are wells without water, clouds carried by a tempest, for whom is reserved the blackness of darkness forever“

 These are wells without water

-When ancient thirsty travelers would see a well far off in the distance, they would anticipate the promise of water.
-They would hope to quench their thirst.
-But when they got to the well, they found it dry.
+An ancient thirsty traveler would see a well far off in the distance.
+He anticipates the promise of water.
+He would hope to quench his thirst.
+When he gets to the well, he finds it dry.
 A dry well is a great disappointment.

 False teachers are like dry wells.
-We look for spiritual refreshment from these false teachers, but the taste is empty in the end.
+Some look for a refreshing drink from spiritual teachers, but the glass is empty.
 We anticipate blessing, but we end in cursing.
-People who teach truth offer the refreshment of the truth of the Word.
-False teachers are dry because there is no truth in them.
-False teaching in the end is a big disappointment.
+People who teach truth offer the refreshment of the reality of the Word.
+False teachers are spiritually dry because there is no truth in them.
+False teaching, in the end, is a big disappointment.

 clouds carried by a tempest

-There is no stability to a cloud.
+There is no stability in a cloud.
 The wind carries the cloud wherever the wind chooses to take it.
 Buying into false teaching is like being in a squall.
 A squall is unstable.
 Apostates preach one thing and live another.
+They are unstable doctrinally and carry unsound people with them.

 When we see a cloud coming, we expect a refreshing shower.
-There is promise of rain, but these clouds surrender no rain.
-Although they are driven by strong winds [”tempest”] and give a very powerful anticipation of rain, no rain comes.
+There is the promise of rain, but these clouds surrender no rain.
+Although they are driven by strong winds (“tempest”) and give powerful anticipation of rain, no rain comes.
 All this “tempest” is a lot of action but no substance.
-False doctrine often comes with a lot of bluster and high sounding hopes but, in the end, those hopes end in emptiness.
+False doctrine often comes with a lot of blusters and high-sounding hopes, but, in the end, those hopes end in emptiness.
 These teachers are impressive from a distance.

 for whom is reserved the blackness of darkness forever

-“And cast the unprofitable servant into the outer darkness.
-There will be weeping and gnashing of teeth” (Matthew 25:30).
+Mt 25:30, “And cast the unprofitable servant into the outer darkness.
+There will be weeping and gnashing of teeth.”

-Few people on earth do as much eternal damage as a false teacher does.
-Whenever we talk to authentic physicians about a quack medical doctor their blood rises.
-Nothing gets under their skin more than a fake physician does.
-When false teachers tell their people falsehoods, they cause eternal casualties.
-Nothing should get under the skin of a true preacher more than this.
+Few people do as much eternal damage as a false teacher does.
+His blood pressure rises whenever we talk to an authentic physician about a quack medical doctor.
+Nothing gets under his skin more than a fake physician does.
+When a false teacher tells his people there is no Hell, he causes eternal casualties.
+People love to hear that there is no such thing as Hell.
+Nothing should get under the skin of an authentic preacher more than this.
 This is why Peter gives such strong descriptions of these false teachers.

 Be warned that false teachers mislead and give false hopes.

 The Bible warns us everywhere about getting too close to false teachers.
-Separation is the order of the day when it comes to them because you cannot tell what they teach by what they say.
-They sound good at first, but their teaching is vacuous, obscured by religion.
+Separation is the order of the day for them because you cannot tell what they teach by what they say.
+They sound good initially, but their renegade religion will warp the Word of God.

 Some man-made religions today claim that there is neither a Heaven nor a Hell.
 Jesus spoke more about Hell than Heaven.
 If we reject the idea of Hell, we reject the credibility of Christ.

 There are many religious fairy tales out there.
-People love to believe fiction.
-They would rather believe fiction than the truth.
+People love to believe in fiction.
+They would rather believe fabricated fiction than the truth.

-Unregenerate false teachers manufacture their own religions and claim to speak with authority but they are not consistent with biblical content.
-This is the opposite of Jesus who promised water that springs up into everlasting life (John 4:13,14) and backed up His claims by the authenticity of who He was and what He did.
+Unregenerate false teachers manufacture their own religions and claim to speak with authority, but they are not faithful to the Bible.
+This is the opposite of Jesus, who promised water that springs into everlasting life (Jn 4:13,14) and backed up His claims by the authenticity of who He was and what He did.